 When he is loving life, I hate it.
 When I’m chill, he’s a stress ball.
 While he condemns me through his silence, I am a spitting, yapping Rottweiler.
 While he rarely criticizes me, I prepare a review of him each morning to contemplate throughout his day – although I have noticed some underground attempts to alter that status quo, demonstrating a worm-turning bravery in middle age that he concealed from me as a young man.

 The other day he accused me of not putting the lid back on the toothpaste.

 ‘What lid?’
 I countered, bristling as I frantically racked the wine-addled cells of my brain for a visual of our bathroom vanity and the scrunched up toothpaste tube.

-PETTY, as I’m sure you will agree.
-But it is important to understand that pettiness evolves with marriage in the same way as deep love and respect, and so his refusal to refill the oats container and the fact that he only empties the recycling box once it has overflowed; only wears deodorant when I remind him to and asks me what’s for dinner the day before – a cardinal sin in the universally accepted rules of marriage – have all been duly noted and will be used in retribution, sometime in the future.
+PETTY – I’m sure you will agree.
+And yet, pettiness evolves with marriage in the same way that deep love and respect do, and so: his refusal to refill the oats container, the fact that he only empties the recycling box once it has overflowed and the way he asks me what’s for dinner the day before – a cardinal sin in the universally accepted rules of marriage – have all been duly noted, and will be used in retribution, sometime in the future.

-And yet…he’s my best mate.
-I know what he’s going to say before he says it; he has steered me through more dark tunnels than I can remember and forced his sweaty hand into mine when I have needed it most.
+But he’s my best mate.
+I know what he’s going to say before he says it; he has steered me through more dark tunnels than I can remember, forcing his sweaty hand into mine exactly when I’ve needed it.
 He makes me laugh when I am determined not to, and his impression of Miguel Maestre from The Living Room has to be seen to be believed.

-Our set of scales has always wavered precariously in our marriage, yet somehow, in the end, it always finds its balance.
+The set of scales has always wavered precariously in our marriage, yet somehow, it always finds its balance in the end.